Spectral Dynamic Causal Modelling of Resting-State fMRI: Relating Effective Brain Connectivity in the Default Mode Network to Genetics: Data and Preprocessing

 The selection criteria for our sample is as follows.
 We first begin with ADNI2 subjects (1437 at this stage) and consider those subjects with genome-wide data (774 left at this stage) and also with at least one resting-state fMRI scan at 3T (111).
 This leads to 111 subjects comprising 36 cognitively normal (CN), 63 MCI and 12 AD subjects, with these subjects having a mean age of 73.8 years with the range being 56.3-95.6 years, 46 of these subjects being male, 5 being left-handed, and with education measured in years ranging from 11 to 20.

-Table 2 presents several summary statistics associated with our sample, including a summary on the APOE gene.
+Table 2 presents several summary statistics associated with our sample, including a summary on the Apolipoprotein E (APOE) gene.
 The APOE gene is a known genetic determinant of AD risk and individuals carrying the $\epsilon$4 allele are at an increased risk of AD (see, e.g., Liu et al. 2013).
 Table 2 summarizes the number of APOE $\epsilon$4 alleles for the subjects in each disease category.
 In line with expectations from the literature (Genin et al., 2011), a signal from the APOE gene is present in the data (p-value = 0.0045; Fisher's Exact Test) with the AD group having a higher percentage of subjects with at least one $\epsilon$4 allele.
 In fact, the data summaries in Table 2 indicate that all but one of the AD subjects have at least one $\epsilon$4 allele of the APOE gene.

 Diagnostic classification of AD participants was made by ADNI investigators according to diagnostic criteria for probable AD established by the National Institute of Neurological and Communicative Disorders and Stroke and the Alzheimer's Disease Related Disorders Association (NINCDS-ADRA; McKhann et al., 1984).
 Participants in the AD cohort also exhibited abnormal memory function on the Logical Memory II subscale of the revised Wechsler Memory Scale (WMS II, $\le$ 8 for 16 years education and above), a Mini Mental State Exam (MMSE) between 20 and 26 (inclusive), and a Clinical Dementia Rating of 0.5 (very mild) or 1 (mild).
 All control participants were free of memory complaints and deemed cognitively normal based on clinical assessments by the site physician showing an absence of significant impairment in cognitive functioning and performance of daily activities.
 Participants in the control cohort also exhibited normal memory function on the Logical Memory II subscale of the revised WMS (WMS II, $\le$ 9 for 16 years of education and above), a MMSE score between 24 and 30 (inclusive), and a Clinical Dementia Rating of 0.
-For more information on group classifications, including all additional eligibility criteria, please consult the ADNI2 procedures manual (ADNI, 2008).